-If a student's actions pose an immediate threat or danger to any member of the college community or the educational processes, a college official responsible for administering the Student Conduct Code may immediately suspend or alter the rights of a student pending a Student Conduct Board hearing.
-Scheduling the hearing shall not preclude resolution of the matter through mediation or any other dispute resolution process.
+If a student's actions pose an immediate threat or danger to any member of the college community or the educational processes, a college official responsible for administering the Student Conduct Code may immediately suspend or alter the rights of a student pending the outcome of the investigation and the Student Conduct Board hearing.
+Scheduling the hearing shall not preclude resolution of the matter through mediation or any other dispute resolution process as long as such resolution occurs before the Student Conduct Board hearing commences.
 The decision will be based on whether the continued presence of the student on the college campus reasonably poses a threat to the physical or emotional condition and well-being of any individual, including the student, or for reasons relating to the safety and welfare of any college property, or any college function.
-When an emergency suspension is imposed, the student conduct administrator will seek to resolve the complaint at the earliest possible date.
-This suspension is not a sanction but an effort to protect people and property and prevent disruption of college operations.
+When an emergency suspension is imposed, the Student Conduct Administrator will seek to resolve the complaint at the earliest possible date.
+This suspension is not a sanction, but an effort to protect people and property and prevent disruption of college operations.